-OnWeb Web-to-Host product documentation includes:
+Web-to-Host product documentation includes:

 - This Administrator Guide, which explains how to install, uninstall, configure, and deploy the product. - The Readme file, which contains information about new features, late-breaking changes, and known issues.

-The Help tab of the Session Configuration Manager contains links to the Readme file and this Administrator Guide. - Context-sensitive help for the Session Configuration Manager, a utility for configuring Pro and Java client sessions. - User Guides for Pro and Java clients.
-These online help files for end users explain how to configure and run features and options in the client session.
+The Help page of the Session Configuration Manager contains links to the Readme file and this Administrator Guide.

+- Context-sensitive Help for the Session Configuration Manager, a tool for configuring Pro and Java client sessions. - User guides for Pro and Java clients.
+This Help for end users explains how to configure and run features and options in the client session.